Pleistocene Park: Administration

-Size and administration

-Pleistocene Park is a 160 km^{2} scientific nature reserve (zakaznik) consisting of willow brush, grasslands, swamps, forests and a multitude of lakes.
-(Note: A newer source talks of "around 14 thousand hectares" (140 km^{2}), but as the two older references were written by Sergey Zimov himself, while the newer source was written by a journalist, 160 km^{2} is more likely to be the correct number.)
-The average temperature in January is about –33 °C and in July +12 °C; annual precipitation is 200–250 mm.

 Pleistocene Park is owned and administered by a non-profit corporation, the Pleistocene Park Association, consisting of the ecologists from the Northeast Science Station in Chersky and the Grassland Institute in Yakutsk.
 The present park area was signed over to the association by the state and is exempt from land tax.
 The reserve is surrounded by a 600 km^{2} buffer zone that will be added to the park by the regional government once the animals have successfully established themselves.

-In July 2015 the "Pleistocene Park Foundation" was founded, a non-profit organization (registered in Pennsylvania, US, with 501(c)(3) status) dedicated to acquiring private donations for funding Pleistocene Park.
+In July 2015, the "Pleistocene Park Foundation" was founded, a non-profit organization (registered in Pennsylvania, US, with 501(c)(3) status) dedicated to acquiring private donations for funding Pleistocene Park.
 Hitherto Pleistocene Park had been financed solely through the funds of the founders, a practice that grew increasingly insufficient.

-In 2019 the "Pleistocene & Permafrost Foundation" (2023) was founded in Germany by Michael Kurzeja and Bernd Zehentbauer and serves as a bridge between science, politics, companies, and society.
+In 2019, the "Pleistocene & Permafrost Foundation" (2023) was founded in Germany by Michael Kurzeja and Bernd Zehentbauer and serves as a bridge between science, politics, companies, and society.
 It takes care of the project's financing, seeks donations in kind such as tractors, utility vehicles, and pick-ups to build the park, and funds further research projects with the Max Planck Institute.
 "Dirk Steffens" and "Anabel Ternès" are involved as ambassadors.